-2) the culture of semen and preputial specimens for the presence of the causal agent of bovine genital campylobacteriosis proved negative.
+?) the culture of semen and preputial campylobacteriosis proved negative. presence the causal agent of bovine genita NB: FIRST A DOPTED ท 1986.

 BOVINE SPONGIFORM ENCEPHALOPATHY

 General provisions and safe commodities

 The recommendations in this chapter are intended to manage the human and animal health risks associated with the presence of the bovine spongiform encephalopathy (BSE) agent in cattle (Bos taurus and B. indicus) only.
 For the purposes of official BSE risk status recognition, BSE excludes 'atypical BSE' as a condition believed to occur spontaneously in all cattle populations at a very low rate.